1) Who is responsible for your personal data and whom can you contact?

-To the extent one or more of our Processes of personal data presupposes that you give your prior consent thereto, we will reach out to you and ask for your consent in due time.
+To the extent one or more of our Processes of personal data presupposes that you give your prior consent thereto, we will contact you and seek your consent in due time.

-The provision of personal data may be mandatory, e.g., in relation to our compliance with legal and regulatory obligations to which we are subject.
-Please be aware that not providing such information may preclude us from pursuing a Business Relationship with, and/or from rendering our services to you.
+The provision of personal data may be mandatory, e.g. with regard to our compliance with legal and regulatory obligations to which we are subject.
+Please be aware that failing to provide such information may preclude us from pursuing a Business Relationship with, and/or from rendering our services to, you.

-5) Do we rely upon profiling or automated decision making?
+5) Do we rely on profiling or automated decision-making?

-We may assess certain characteristics of the Data Subjects on the basis of personal data processed automatically (profiling), in particular to provide Data Subjects with personalised offers and advice or information on our products and services or those of our affiliates and business partners.
-We may also use technologies that allow identifying the level of risks linked to a Data Subject or to the activity on an account.
+We may assess certain characteristics of the Data Subjects on the basis of personal data processed automatically (profiling) in particular to provide Data Subjects with personalised offers and advice or information on our products and services or those of our affiliates and business partners.
+We may also use technologies that allow us to identify the level of risks linked to a Data Subject or to activity on an account.

-Furthermore, we generally do not use automated decision making in connection with our Business Relationship and/or Data Subjects.
-Should we do so, we shall comply with applicable legal and regulatory requirements.
+Furthermore, we generally do not use automated decision-making in connection with our Business Relationship and/or Data Subjects.
+Should we do so, we will comply with applicable legal and regulatory requirements.